-AP Inter Results 2018 1st Year Via SMS: How Andhra Pradesh students can check subject scores through message – Here are steps
+BIEAP, AP Manabadi Inter Results 2018 1st Year Via SMS: Results declared, check scores through message

 *Step 5: The candidate will receive the result on his/her phone via an SMS.

 The results can also be checked on the official website- bieap.gov.in.
 Students just need to login to the website, and click on the link “AP Inter first year results”.
 They can, then enter the hall ticket or registration number and download the result, and keep a printout for reference.
+Students also can download results from third-party websites such as indiaresults.com and manabadi.com.